ashtonchase/zynq_tools/openOCD/README.md

 # OpenOCD Tools
-This is collection is for using Open On Chip Debugger with the Xillinx Zynq processors.
-Spefically, I have used it to debug a Digilent Zybo.
-It uses the Dual Channel FTDI chip for JTAG and UART debugging.
+This collection is for using Open On Chip Debugger with the Xillinx Zynq processors.
+Specifically, it has been used to debug a Digilent Zybo.
+It uses the dual channel FTDI chip for JTAG and UART debugging.
 OpenOCD supports other Digilent JTAG interfaces, but the Zybo Board has a different USB vendor ID, so it is not automaticallty recognized.

 ## Setup